mneunomne/presentations/expanded_material_imaginaries.md

 ## next step

 - continue working with ceramics.
-- go beyond ceramics as a material and start thinking of its historical use as *pots*.
+- go beyond ceramics as a material and start to think of its historical use as *pots*.
 - think of itinerant *artifacts*, which can be independent from an exhibition space.
 - something *in network*.
 - something that deals with memory, storage, maybe sound.